moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ***
 ***
-# User Experience
+# User Experience (UX)

 ## User Stories
 * The user should see a grid style game with cards on display - these cards will have a front and back image.
 * The user should only be able to click on two cards at a time, to try to find a matched pair.
 * The user should activate the timer once the first card has been flipped and when the second card has been flipped a move is logged.
 * The user should expect that once the game has been completed, the timer will stop.
-* The user should be receiving a message to confirm their win at the end of the game when all matched pairs have been found.
+* The user should be receiving a message to confirm their win and score at the end of the game when all matched pairs have been found.
 * The user should be able to close the pop up message at the end of the game with a click on the "x" button.
 * The user should have the option to reset the game at any time during play.
 * By playing this game the user should be able to test their memory skill in a fun environment.